VMjack64/SOC-Homelab/PART7.md

 ![](/screenshots/50.png)
 ![](/screenshots/51.png)

 ...At least for newly ingested logs.
 For logs that were already ingested before the change, the old value still remains.
-As a result, later on in the lab, I plan on re-exposing the Windows server to the internet to generate more telemetry, this time with the host name modification.
-For now, I still intend on checking the old logs; just keep in mind that any instances of **EC2AMAZ-HP60UKG** is **Windows Server 2022**.
+As a result, before continuing, I spent another day having the Windows server exposed to the internet to generate more telemetry, this time with the host name modification.
+However, I still intend on checking the old logs; just keep in mind that any instances of **EC2AMAZ-HP60UKG** is **Windows Server 2022**.

 ## Log Analysis Warmup
-After correcting the host name, I tried to continue on with my primary objective, but one quick peek at the logs in the three indexes, I came to the realization that I had no idea where to start; I forgot much of what I've learned in the Splunk introductory courses I took prior to this lab.
+After correcting the host name, I tried to continue on with my primary objective, but one quick peek at the logs in the three indexes, I came to the realization that I had no idea where to start with managing a large set of events; I forgot much of what I've learned in the Splunk introductory courses I took prior to this lab.
 To prepare myself for the real deal, I gave myself another task, which was a simple exercise to relearn the basics of Splunk.
 First, I made a failed connection attempt to the Windows instance, then a successful connection attempt, and in the instance, I created a text file named `hello-world` with text containing, “Hello World!”.
 My idea here is to create a failed authentication event log, and a successful authentication event log that I could use to correlate with the created text file event log.

 ### Checking Successful Authentication and Text File Creation Activity
 After creating the logs, I checked them out.
 First, I took a look at the successful authentication activity.
 Thanks to the Day 16 video, I learnt that if I’m going to hunt for Windows brute force authentication activity in Splunk, I need to look out for the following: